whoschek/bzfs/README.md

-* Replicate all daily snapshots that were created during the last 7 days, and at the same time ensure that the latest 7 daily snapshots (per dataset) are replicated regardless of when they were created:
+* Replicate all daily snapshots that were created during the last 7 days, and at the same time ensure that the latest 7 daily snapshots (per dataset) are replicated regardless of whether they were created earlier or later:

 ` bzfs tank1/foo/bar tank2/boo/bar --recursive
 --include-snapshot-regex '.*_daily'